-“On pages 104-107 of “Jesus, Interrupted”, Professor Ehrman paints a dismal picture of the disciples.
+On pages 104-107 of “Jesus, Interrupted”, Professor Ehrman paints a dismal picture of the disciples.
 Because they were uneducated fishermen and tradesmen, he implies they had no intelligence.
 But one doesn’t need an education to be intelligent or to do great things.
 Temujin, the man who became Genghis Khan, for example, was an illiterate man whose father was murdered by other Mongol tribesmen when Temujin was a child, and who consequently had to live by his wits.
 He finished up creating the second largest empire in history.
 But his empire wasn’t one that rose and fell with its creator, like that of Attila and his Huns.
 Genghis Khan created an empire that continued to expand after his death and which was governed efficiently, and he set in place the foundation of a nation with laws.
 He was a genius who is still revered by his countrymen today.

 Jesus chose simple and humble men to be the foundation of his Church and to build his Church.
 It was they who were the pillars; it was they who took the Gospel to the ends of the earth; and it was some of them who wrote the New Testament.
 And he equipped them to do so.
-In Jesus’ prayer for the disciples, he said “I have given them your word….As you sent me into the world, so I have sent them into the world…..The glory that you have given me I have given to them” (Jn 17:14, 18, 22).
+In Jesus’ prayer for the disciples, he said “I have given them thy word….As thou hast sent me into the world, so have I also sent them into the world…..And the glory which thou gavest me I have given them” (Jn 17:14, 18, 22).
 If Jesus prayed for them, sent them, and gave them the word of God, and his glory, what is there that these men could not do?
 Even their enemies in the Sanhedrin could see this.
 Illiterate or not, these men were outstanding, and the world will never see the likes of them again!

 Whether these men could read or write is irrelevant.
 Paul and Matthew could write, but Paul chose to dictate his letters to a scribe.
 Peter probably couldn’t write but he had a brain and he could think and he could reason and he could speak, so he was quite capable of dictating his chosen words to a scribe.
 Whether or not John could write, I don’t know; but Jesus dictated the words he wanted John to write to the seven churches.
 Jesus isn’t stupid or impotent either; he wouldn’t have told John what he wanted him to write if John couldn’t write or couldn’t remember correctly everything Jesus dictated.
 Just as Peter tells us that Paul wrote “according to the wisdom given him”, why couldn’t Jesus do the same for John, equipping him with whatever he needed to write the letters, whether that be a supernatural temporary gifting of writing, which is unlikely but not out of the question, or the ability to remember everything Jesus told him, and then dictate it to a scribe?
 To Professor Ehrman, that scenario is out of the question because he doesn’t believe in Jesus anyway; but to the Christian, there is no problem.
 Not because we’re stupid and believe in fairies but because the evidence for our faith is all there in the bible – indeed, the bible itself is evidence, as I’ve demonstrated in other articles on this web site.

 This is just another ploy by Bart Ehrman to undermine the faith of Christians and perhaps to shore up his confidence in his own unbelief.
 In eternity, when he’s discovered that Jesus is all that the bible says of him, he’ll have endless ages to think about where he went wrong; but it won’t be simply an academic exercise for him there where he can go “Whoops!”
 He won’t be a respected academic or scholar who is looked up to in that place; if anything, the souls of the multitudes who are themselves languishing there may well rise up against him for murdering them by deceiving them into abandoning Jesus, the only one who could – and would – save their souls if they would only trust him.
-In hell, “They who see you will stare at you, and ponder over you: ‘Is this the man who made the earth tremble….’?”
+In hell, “They that see that see thee shall narrowly look upon thee, and consider thee, saying, Is this the man that made the earth to tremble….?”
 (Isa 14:16).

 “Jesus, Interrupted: Revealing the Hidden Contradictions in the Bible (and Why We Don’t Know About Them)” 2010, p 16-17, by Bart Ehrman, publ., HarperCollins Publishers, NY